 Perfect Plants does not offer our own Chestnut trees but contact us and we may be able to find you one!

 The butternut (Juglans cinerea) is another native American nut tree worth considering.
 Reaching a mature height of 60-80 feet, butternut trees are more cold hardy than other nut trees and can be grown in USDA plant hardiness zones 3-7.
-Like other members of the walnut genus, the butternut is technically self-fertile, but will produce more nuts if another tree for cross pollination is nearby.
+Like other members of the walnut genus, the butternut is technically a self pollinating nut tree, but will produce more nuts if another single tree for cross pollination is nearby.
+These trees have both male and female flowers.
 The nuts are similar to those of the black walnut, but not as oily and strong tasting.
 Their sweet, buttery flavor is prized in cakes and cookies.
 Butternuts also produce a chemical from their roots that inhibits the growth of other plants.

 English walnuts, also called California walnuts (Juglans regia), are the common walnuts you see in grocery stores.
 They are native to the Middle East but have been grown in Europe for centuries and in California for decades.
 English walnuts are much milder in flavor then black walnuts; easier to shell, too.
 They can be grown in USDA zone 5, south to zone 9.
 The Carpathian walnut, (J. regia var.
 Carpathian) is a variety of English walnut that is hardy to Zone 4.
 Like black walnuts, English walnuts produce a toxin the inhibits the growth of other plants near their root zones.